 Pre heat oven to 400 degrees and place the rack in the center of oven.

 Place mashed banana, greek yogurt, peanut butter, oil and eggs into a bowl and mix until blended well.

 Add brown sugar and beat on low until smooth.

 Add flour, soda, powder, salt and walnuts.
-Fold in with a spatula just until the flour disappears.
+Fold in just until the flour disappears.

 Fold in nuts, raisins and coconut.

-Scoop batter into greased muffin tin.
+Scoop batter into greased or lined muffin tin.
 Fill to about 3/4 full.

 Bake at 400 degrees for about 15-18 minutes or until center springs back when touched.
 Or insert toothpick in center of muffin.
 When toothpick comes out clean, muffin is done.